youve/akciok/README.md

 ## The Present

+### akciok.py

+akciok.py is a work in progress.
+So far it builds a list of local grocery websites, scans these websites for categories, and learns which categories the user cares about.

+### Spreadsheet and Python script
 `2018_prices.xlsx` is a spreadsheet that tracks how much various items cost at various stores in Hungary.
 It provides feedback on which food items provide the most calories / Hungarian Forint, the most potassium/serving, and which foods are the cheapest non-carbohydrate sources of energy.

 `gen_excel.py` is a script that accompanies the spreadsheet that generates a formula for estimating the cost of buying a list of items at that store.
 The formula works in libreoffice calc, and I imagine it would work in openoffice and excel as well.